devhelpr/agent-loop/readme.md

 - Ollama is a great way to run local models and helpful for testing and development.

 - Using Observability is helpful for tracing the agent's execution and debugging.
+Jaeger runs locally and is easy to set up using Docker.